 This was an artifact of conversion between pdf and word that we thought we had addressed in the initial draft.
 Thank you for pointing this out, it has been fixed.

-Page 3, line 7: No capitalization for "world".
+Page 3, line 7: No capitalization for "world."

 Thank you for noting this capitalization.
 The point we’re making here is that the events of the world over the past year (going on two years now) have been exceptional and warrant proper noun treatment.
 We have thus opted to capitalize “Events” as well.